Great Expectations: Wealth

 Trotter emphasizes the importance of Magwitch's greasy banknotes.
-Beyond Pip's emotional reaction the notes reveal that Dickens's views on social and economic progress have changed in the years prior to the publication of Great Expectations.
+Beyond Pip's emotional reaction the notes reveal that Dickens's views on social and economic progress changed in the years prior to the publication of Great Expectations.
 His novels and Household Words extensively reflect Dickens's views, and his efforts to contribute to social progress expanded in the 1840s.
 To illustrate his point, he cites Humphry House who, succinctly, writes that in Pickwick Papers, "a bad smell was a bad smell", whereas in Our Mutual Friend and Great Expectations, "it is a problem".

 At the time of The Great Exhibition of 1851, Dickens and Richard Henry Horne, an editor of Household Words, wrote an article comparing the British technology that created the Crystal Palace to the few artifacts exhibited by China: England represented an openness to worldwide trade and China isolationism.
 "To compare China and England is to compare Stoppage to Progress", they concluded.
 According to Trotter, this was a way to target the Tory government's return to protectionism, which they felt would make England the China of Europe.
-In fact, Household Words 17 May 1856 issue, championed international free trade, comparing the constant flow of money to the circulation of the blood.
+In fact, Household Words 17 May 1856 issue championed international free trade, comparing the constant flow of money to the circulation of the blood.
 In the 1850s, Dickens believed in "genuine" wealth, which critic Trotter compares to fresh banknotes, crisp to the touch, pure and odorless.

-With Great Expectations, Dickens's views about wealth have changed.
-However, though some sharp satire exists, no character in the novel has the role of the moralist that condemn Pip and his society.
+With Great Expectations Dickens's views about wealth have changed.
+However, though some sharp satire exists, no character in the novel has the role of the moralist who condemns Pip and his society.
 In fact, even Joe and Biddy themselves, paragons of good sense, are complicit, through their exaggerated innate humility, in Pip's social deviancy.
 Dickens's moral judgement is first made through the way that he contrasts characters: only a few characters keep to the straight and narrow path; Joe, whose values remain unchanged; Matthew Pocket whose pride renders him, to his family's astonishment, unable to flatter his rich relatives; Jaggers, who keeps a cool head and has no illusions about his clients; Biddy, who overcomes her shyness to, from time to time, bring order.
 The narrator-hero is left to draw the necessary conclusions: in the end, Pip finds the light and embarks on a path of moral regeneration.